Local survivor of abuse hosts Stop Violence Against Women event

 “I’m a true believer.
 When I took that first step, God carried me the rest of the way,” Harrell said.

-Her organization will give out purses full of personal hygiene items and donated clothes from 10 a.m. to 3p.m. at Jordan Newby Library in Norfolk Virginia.
+Her organization will give out purses full of personal hygiene items and donated clothes on Saturday, Oct.
+28 from 10 a.m. to 3 p.m. at Jordan Newby Library in Norfolk.

 Several guest speakers will share their personal experiences.
 Norfolk Councilwoman Andria McClellan is expected to be in attendance.